johnstuby7/React-Master-Class/Example-16-Custom-React-Hooks/01-starting-project/README.md

-# Use Reducer examples

-This example covers how to use reducers and a couple different situations in which they are a good solution
+# Custom Hooks Examples

+This example covers the creation and use of custom hooks

+## Install:

+- clone the repo
+- npm i
+- npm start